 This is where ASHA has been able to make a difference.
 We believe that the feral kittens older than 8 weeks ARE still able to be worked with and socialized.
-We have seen it work, we do it every year, and we have saved hundreds of kittens.
-Catching the mom while still pregnant is ideal, but being able to catch the kittens after they ‘leave the nest’ is still better then waiting for them to start early making the next generation.
-Kittens around 6 months old and younger have a great chance of becoming friendly indoor happy, well adjusted and socialized house cats.
+We have seen it work, we do it every year, and we have saved hundreds of kittens this way.
+Catching the mom while still pregnant is ideal, but being able to catch the kittens after they 'leave the nest' is still better then waiting for them to start early making the next generation.
+Kittens around 6 months old and younger have a great chance of becoming friendly and happy indoors, and well-adjusted and socialized house cats.
 We see it happen time after time.
 It just takes patience, love, time, lots of positive interactions and lots of yummy food!

 Have you contacted a rescue or shelter that says the kittens are too old if they are over 8 weeks?
-Have they tell you to just vet them and let them go back outside?
-If they tell you it’s a lost cause.
-Tell them to shove it… well we can’t say it here.
-But you understand our sentiment.
+Have they told you to just vet them and let them go back outside?
+If they tell you it’s a lost cause, tell them to shove it.
 To us hearing this is like hearing that a child is not adoptable after infancy, that they are a lost cause.
-Its heartbreaking, it’s setting them up for failure and it’s just not true.
+Its heartbreaking, it’s setting them up for failure, and it’s just not true.

-If you have some feral kittens are older than 8 weeks and you do not have time to socialize them, we recommend contacting us ASAP!
-We have limited fostering resources though so if wish for help rehoming kittens or cats you find, you will likely need to socialize the kittens yourself.
-Once you have fully socialized them we will work with you to rehome the kittens through ASHA’s adoption process.
+If you see feral kittens older than 8 weeks and you do not have time to socialize them, we recommend contacting us ASAP!
+We have limited fostering resources though so we would appreciate your help rehoming kittens or cats you find, and can support you in socializing and caring for the kittens yourself.
+Once you have fully socialized them we will work with you to rehome the kittens through ASHA’s adoption resources and processes.

-Do you have the mom, or access to her?
-Then we do expect you to be the responsible party when it comes to trapping her, then getting her spayed and vetted.
+Do you know of the mom cat, or have access to her?
+Then we do ask you to be the responsible party when it comes to trapping her, then getting her spayed and vetted.
 We also can assist with this if needed, as well as the rehoming of her if needed, but please make sure to help out with the process as much as you can.
 One of the worst things that you can do with kittens is separate them from their mother and then not spay her.
 Not only will you incur the problems listed above but she will go into heat prematurely producing even more kittens.
 We regularly hear horror stories about neighborhoods being swamped by dozens of kittens each year from a single mother cat who was not spayed but regularly had her kittens removed.
 Please, whatever you decide, make sure to spay the mother cat.

-Drop cloths have great qualities and are a fraction of the price of other fabrics.
-They are hardy, water proof or resistant, machine washable, hide the grime and come in a variety of sizes, shapes and even a few different textures.
+Drop cloths have great qualities and are a fraction of the price of other methods such as couch covers.
+They are hardy, water proof or resistant, machine washable, hide dirt & grime, and come in a variety of sizes, shapes and even a few different textures.

-I went to my local hardware store (Homedepot) and purchased several 9 ft x 12 ft (about $22 each) two were for the couch, a few are later to be made into curtains and one to cover the dog bed!
+I went to my local hardware store (Home Depot) and purchased several 9 ft x 12 ft (about $22 each) two were for the couch, and one to cover the dog bed!